 For example, if face oil is more popular these days than face moisturizer, consider adding a face oil product to one of your gift bundles.

 If you stock a variety of brands, asking your suppliers about popular and trending products this season is a great way to figure out which items to include in your holiday gift guide.
+You can even use Shopify Collective to connect with other Shopify stores and to sell each other’s products.
 This can also inform your buying strategy and reduce the likelihood of being left with merchandise that doesn’t sell.

 Now that you know who you’re targeting, which products are trending, and the types of products you’ll include in your holiday gift guide, it’s time to figure out how you want to organize it.
-You can categorize products by personality, price, and gender, as well as in curated gift bundles based on style preference and shopping behavior.
-Then come up with gift guide names and titles that explain the problem it will help shoppers solve.
+You can create gift guide product categories based on personality, price, and gender, as well as in curated gift bundles based on style preference and shopping behavior.
+Then, come up with gift guide names and titles that explain the problem it will help shoppers solve.
 For example, “The Ultimate Gift Guide for Last Minute Shoppers” or “The Top 5 Romantic Gifts for Her.”